What? OK, well not exactly.

 Well, that wasn't exactly my point, but there’s no better way to get your employees thinking outside the box than to assign them new and exciting projects outside the scope of their daily activities.
 While some employees may initially react with a fear of failure, ultimately they will be engaged by chance to try something new in your supportive “no idea is a bad idea” work environment.

-Don’t nail yourself in a coffin, times not up yet David
+Don’t nail yourself in a coffin, your time's not up yet David

 Sunglasses?
 Check.
 Wine?
 Check.
 Laptop left at home?
 Check.